rahulsandhal/profile/README.md

 ## About Me

-Hello!
-I'm Rahul sandhal, a  "UI/UX Designer" or Graphic designer.
-I specialize in [mention any specific skills or domains], and I enjoy creating user-focused and visually engaging designs and applications.
+Name: Rahul

+Helo!
+I'm Rahul, a recent B.Com graduate with a passion for graphic design , ui/ux design and user experience.
+I'm skilled in Photoshop, Illustrator, InDesign, and Figma, and I love creating visually appealing and functional designs.
+My interests include content creation for different skin types, UI/UX design, and portfolio building.
+I'm excited to explore opportunities in graphic design and user experience while showcasing my work on platforms like GitHub and Figma.

 ## Projects